sealninja/react-grid-system/README.md

 | `breakpoints`     | `[768, 992, 1200]` | The breakpoints (minimum width) of devices in class `sm`, `md`, and `lg`.
 The default values are based on the Bootstrap 3 breakpoints. |
 | `containerWidths` | `[750, 970, 1170]` | The container widths in pixels of devices in class `sm`, `md`, and `lg`.
 The default values are based on the Bootstrap 3 container widths. |

-For more information on using the user-agent to determine server-side whether a device is a phone or tablet, see for example https://github.com/hgoebl/mobile-detect.js.
+For more information on using the context types, see the example at https://github.com/zoover/react-grid-system/tree/master/example.

-For more information about context in React, see https://facebook.github.io/react/docs/context.html.